zwieblum/devuan-images/README.md

 ## OrangePi PC Plus

-* Devuan on top of Armbian, without X11
+* Devuan on top of Armbian, without X11: https://github.com/zwieblum/devuan-images/releases/tag/20200926
-* Devuan on top of Armbian, with TDE
+* Devuan on top of Armbian, with TDE:

 Sorry, image with LinuxCNC for now.
 The last available RT kernel does not activate USB.

 ## OrangePi Zero (LTS)

-* Devuan on top of Armbian, without X11
+* Devuan on top of Armbian, without X11: https://github.com/zwieblum/devuan-images/releases/tag/20200926-1
-* Devuan on top of Armbian, with LinuxCNC 2.7.15
+* Devuan on top of Armbian, with LinuxCNC 2.7.15:

 You can run LinuxCNC over SSH or forward the dispplay without SSH to your computer - or you install VNC and use that for the GUI.